Action to be taken where a Child is Suffering or Likely to Suffer Significant Harm

 AMENDMENT

 This chapter was amended in December 2013.
-Section 1.13, Action following Section 47 Enquiries was amended as under Working Together to Safeguard Children - concerns being substantiated but the child is not judged to be suffering or likely to suffer significant harm is no longer a possible outcome, therefore has been removed.1.
-Procedure
+Section 1.13, Action following Section 47 Enquiries was amended as under Working Together to Safeguard Children - concerns being substantiated but the child is not judged to be suffering or likely to suffer significant harm is no longer a possible outcome, therefore has been removed.

 1.1 Child Protection Enquiries